-The results of the assurance requirements are generally described in this section and are presented in detail in the proprietary ETR.
+The results of the assurance requirements are generally described in this section and are presented in detail in the proprietary ETR and the Detailed Test Report (DTR).
 The reader of this document can assume that all EAL1 work units received a passing verdict.